 What parent doesn’t worry about their child?

 It’s a good thing that conversations surrounding health and wellness are becoming more and more commonplace even with children.
 This is mainly due to the efforts of our own schools (see the recent health fair at Irvington Main Street School) and the millions of concerned parents all over the country.
 But aside from awareness, what else can we do to protect our children?
-Read on for five ways to ensure your child’s health this coming school year.
+In many cases, there are great tech gadgets that can keep your kids (and the whole family!) engaged and involved in activities that will lead them on a healthier path.
+In the meantime, read on for five ways to ensure your child’s health this coming school year.

 Have you noticed that your children tend to stay up longer when they have access to gadgets such as cellphones, tablets, and computers?
 Using tech gadgets before bedtime can affect your child’s ability to sleep and cause them to feel sleepy during the day.
 At the opposite end of the spectrum, Penn State University has found a positive correlation between having a regular sleeping schedule for children and the long-term health benefits it has into their teenage years.
 This makes sense, as sleep plays an important role in your child’s physical and mental well-being.
 While there is no hard-and-fast rule about how many hours of sleep kids need on a daily basis, most experts recommend 9-11 hours of sleep for children aged 6-13.